St. Germain High School: Management

 The school is managed by the Archdiocesan Board of Education.
-It is the only Anglo-Indian school maintained by the Board and is affiliated to the Council for the Indian School Certificate Examination, New Delhi.
-Till 1961 the students were prepared for the Bangalore European Secondary School Examination (Std XI) and the Cambridge Overseas Examination.
-From 1962 to 1969, the State Government conducted the Anglo-Indian secondary School Certificate (A.I.S.S.C.)
+It is the only Anglo-Indian school maintained by the board.

+The school is affiliated to the Council for the Indian School Certificate Examination, New Delhi.
+Until 1961 the students were prepared for the Bangalore European Secondary School Examination (Std XI) and the Cambridge Overseas Examination.
+From 1962 to 1969, the state government conducted the Anglo-Indian secondary School Certificate (A.I.S.S.C.)
 Examination (Std XI).
 With the change over to the present 10+2+3 Course of States, the I.C.S.E.
 (Std X) is conducted at the end of Std X. From 1977 to 1990 the school also presented students to the local Std X (SSLC) Examination.

-The school always has over 90% passes in the Public Exam with 100% passes in many years, with the first rank occasionally.
-Extra-curricular activity includes sports and games, NCC and Scouts, debating and the school band.
+The school always has over 90% passes in the Public Exam, with 100% passes in many years, with the first rank occasionally.

+Extra-curricular activities include sports and games, NCC and Scouts, debating and the school band.

-The school has represented Karnataka in the Nehru Hockey Tournament held at New Delhi and has won the B.T.
+The school has represented Karnataka in the Nehru Hockey Tournament held at New Delhi, and has won the B.T.
 Ramaiah Shield in cricket.
-The NCC Officer Fazal Bari Khan has been honoured at the State and National levels.
+The NCC Officer Fazal Bari Khan has been honoured at the state and national levels.

-The school's scoutmaster, Mr. S.J.P.
-Keerty and Cub Master Mr. I. Raj have awards to their credit for producing President's Scouts.
+The school's scoutmaster, S.J.P.
+Keerty, and Cub Master, I. Raj, have won awards for producing President's Scouts.

-The late Ms. P.S, Maithily taught mathematics, pure science and computer studies.
-She headed and administrated the computer club for high school students back in 1990's much before Bangalore or India was known for its potential in Information Technology, her students have won many awards in mathematics, science and computer studies and are pioneers in these subjects.
+The late.
+P.S.
+Maithily taught mathematics, pure science and computer studies.
+She headed and administrated the computer club for high school students in 1990s, before Bangalore or India was known for its potential in information technology.
+Her students have won many awards in mathematics, science and computer studies and are pioneers in these subjects.